 Sadly babies do still pass away from sudden infant death and fatal sleeping accidents in Australia each year.
 But there are ways to reduce your risk.
 The best thing you can do to help keep your baby safe is to follow the Red Nose Safe Sleep Recommendations for all sleeps, both night and day.

-These recommendations are based on three decades of health and medical research and have resulted in an 85 per cent reduction in sudden infant deaths and sleeping accidents in Australia since they were introduced in 1988.
+These recommendations are based on three decades of health and medical research and have resulted in an 85 per cent reduction in sudden infant deaths and sleeping accidents in Australia since their introduction in 1988.

 Red Nose Six Safe Sleeping Recommendations

 Red Nose recommends six critical steps for babies 0-12 months to reduce the risk of sudden infant death.